Marcell Jansen: Retirement

-On 19 January 2019, Jansen was voted by Hamburger SV's members to be the new club president.

 International career

 Youth team

 Having previously played for the youth side, Jansen was called up by Germany under-21 national team for the first time in November 2004.
 He made his Germany U21 debut on 16 November 2004, where he made his first start and played 62 minutes before being substituted in a 1–1 draw against Poland.
 Jansen then scored his first Germany U21 goal on 16 February 2005 in a 4–0 win over Wales.
 Jansen went on to make four appearances and scored once for the Germany U21 side.